drobie22/RSS-Reborn-Installer/README.md

 1. Run the downloaded `RSS-Reborn-Installer.exe`.
 2. Follow the on-screen instructions:
    - Confirm that you have successfully launched RP-1 at least once.
-   - Optionally confirm that you have downloaded Blackrack's EVE and Scatterer enhancements.
+   - Optionally confirm that you have downloaded Blackrack's Raymarched Volumetrics from Patreon.
        - If downloaded, drag zip to desktop so the installer can grab it.
    - Select the desired resolutions for textures.
    - Specify a game directory (defaults to steam install).